The Do’s and Don’ts of Making Wordmark Logos

 * Being unmindful of the font used.

 Choosing the wrong font can result in an unreadable wordmark logo or one that can easily be mistaken for another word or phrase.
-As such, it’s important that, before selecting the final font for the logo, the font is tested to staff or anyone who could be a potential customer.
+As such, it’s important that, before selecting the final font for the logo that will be placed on marketing assets, such as those produced by Banner Pens UK, the font is tested to staff or anyone who could be a potential customer.
 One good method of testing typefaces is by letting a number of people read words bearing different typefaces.